-Kendrick School operates a two week, 50, 1 hour period timetable.
+Kendrick School operates a 2-week timetable with 50 1-hour periods.
 In Years 7 and 8 the students follow a balanced Science course.
 Wherever possible one teacher will be attached to one group and therefore teach all Science lessons.
 Year 7 students have seven Science lessons per fortnight and Year 8 students have six Science lessons per fortnight.
 In Year 9 the lessons are identified as Biology, Chemistry and Physics and are taught by specialists wherever possible.
 Year 9 have two lessons of each Science per fortnight.
 All students currently study all of Biology, Chemistry and Physics AQA Separate Science GCSEs from the beginning of Year 9.
 A very small number of students may opt to be entered for Combined Sciences (Trilogy) in Year 11.